CMPUT301F23T09/Bread-Heads/README.md

 ## Attributions

 This app was developed for CMPUT 301 at the University of Alberta in Fall 2023, based off many provided resources and user stories.
 [Team information](https://github.com/CMPUT301F23T09/Bread-Heads/blob/main/doc/team.txt).
 Code adapted from other sources is cited where it appears, but in general we avoided using external code for this project.
-Some methods were adapted from provided examples in lab slides and exercises, however.
+Some methods were adapted from provided examples in lab slides and exercises, however; these are again attributed with comments where they appear.

 ## Notes